 Encourage employees to learn new skills, take on new challenges, and provide opportunities for them to apply their knowledge and expertise.
 It’s a way to make them feel valued and that they are growing professionally, which will enhance employee loyalty and commitment.

-6. Celebrate Achievements And Milestones
+6. Celebrate Achievements and Milestones

 Recognize and celebrate both personal and professional milestones of employees.
 Celebrations, whether big or small, contribute to a sense of belonging and strengthen the community in the workplace.
 Some celebration ideas are: The company's anniversary, achieving a corporate general metric, local and international holidays, mental health awareness month, etc.